apache/beam/website/src/documentation/programming-guide.md

 In the above pipeline, we create an unbounded `PCollection` by reading a set of key/value pairs using `KafkaIO`, and then apply a windowing function to that collection using the `Window` transform.
-We then apply a `ParDo` to the the collection, and then later group the result of that `ParDo` using `GroupByKey`.
+We then apply a `ParDo` to the collection, and then later group the result of that `ParDo` using `GroupByKey`.
 The windowing function has no effect on the `ParDo` transform, because the windows are not actually used until they're needed for the `GroupByKey`.